Google:

 Directors shall be held within two weeks after the close of the

-annual election voting period.
-At the annual meeting, the Board
+incoming Board.
+At the annual meeting, the Board shall elect

-shall elect officers and consider such other business as may
+officers and consider such other business as may properly be

 4.07 _Regular and Special Meetings_.
 Regular and special meetings